This Day In Music: February 19

 February 19, 1909 ~ Agnes Cunningham, commonly known as folk pianist, accordionist Sis Cunningham, born ~ Known for her leftist views.
 Performer and publicist of left-wing folk and protest songs.
 Co-founded the Red Dust Players in 1939.
 Briefly a member of the Almanac Singers alongside Pete Seeger and Woody Guthrie.
 Founder and editor of Broadside magazine, considered a vital part of the 1960s folk scene publishing songs by Bob Dylan, Phil Ochs, Janis Ian, Tom Paxton, Buffy Sainte-Marie, Malvina Reynolds and othes ~ Cunningham passed away in 2004

 February 19, 1897 ~ Jazz trumpeter Johnny Dunn born in Memphis, Tennessee, USA ~ Critically compared to King Oliver and Louis Armstrong.
 One of the first to use a plunger, a style copied by Tricky Sam Nanton, the effect later became known as the wah-wah effect.
 Best known for his work in the 1920s with Perry Bradford, Mamie Smith, Jelly Roll Morton, James P Johnson, Fats Waller, Noble Sissle, Elmer Chambers, Charlie Dixon, Herb Flemming, Sam Wooding, Garvin Bushell, and Edith Wilson.
-Retired from music by the late 1920s.
+Retired from music by the late-1920s.
 His style out of fashion and largely forgotten Dunn would pass away of tuberculosis at age 40 ~ Dunn passed away in 1937